 What’s the Best Time of Year to Visit Herefordshire?

 There are some wonderful events that take place in the region throughout the year.
 Food lovers might like to plan their weekend break in Herefordshire around these key dates:

 On the early May Bank Holiday weekend and again in October, to coincide with the apple harvest – The Big Apple .
 This is an annual celebration of English apples and cider when many of Herefordshire’s cider farms open their doors.
 There are guided walks and a cider cycle ride.

 May – The Ross Beer Festival and the Eastnor Chilli Festival

 July – Ledbury Celebration of Poetry, Music, Food and Drink

 August – Herefordshire Country Fair

-September – On your way to the Abergavenny Food Festival or Ludlow Food Festival
+September – Visit Herefordshire on your way to the Abergavenny Food Festival or Ludlow Food Festival

 The Foodie Travel Guide